How data center managers can adapt to the NSA breach, GDPR requirements, and other news.

 “Alternative support organizations not only can fill the services void created by the proliferation of white boxes in data centers, they also enable companies to keep viable legacy gear up and running longer after vendor support expires.
 The long-held practice of using third-party maintenance to support end-of-service-life (EOSL) network gear is becoming more prevalent in data centers as IT managers see the benefits in extending the useful life of time-tested and field-proven server and storage equipment.”

-In the ever-changing battle for data center security, your greatest weapon is a resource who can provide security, quality, and cost savings at sites around the world.
+In the ever-changing battle for data center security, your greatest weapon is a resource that can provide security, quality, and cost savings at sites worldwide.

 The Summary: Managed Services with Security, Quality, and Cost Savings

 The Maintech Universal Technician is a critical central resource for your data center—someone who delivers: